 Brown Mackie College-Dallas, 2200 North Highway 121, Suite 250, Bedford, TX 76021, is owned by Education Management Corporation (EDMC).
 The Coordinating Board was notified on June 10, 2016 that the campus intended to close in June 2018.
+The institution subsequently notified THECB that it intends to close in June 2017.
 EDMC is working with each student to choose graduation from the Dallas campus or transfer to another school offering the same program.
 EDMC is also working with other educational institutions to put articulation agreements in place so that students have choices regarding their education.
 As of June 14, 2016, 395 students were enrolled at the Dallas campus.
 After closure, student records and transcripts will be available through The Art Institute of Phoenix, 2233 West Dunlap Avenue, Phoenix, AZ 85021 or 800.474.2479.
 The institution's Certificate of Authorization will be cancelled upon notification that the campus has completed its teach-out and is closed.